-Welcome back!
-The museum will be reopening its doors on September 5.
-We look forward to welcoming you back in a way that provides both safe access to the museum as well as a healthy experience for visitors and staff.
-Learn more about our reopening plans.
+We look forward to welcoming back visitors when the closure ends – in a way that provides both safe access to the museum as well as a healthy experience for visitors and staff.

 When Canada Post gears up to release a new collection of nature-themed stamps, they want every detail to be perfect.
 That’s why they work with the Canadian Museum of Nature to ensure accuracy.

 The presence of the “Pakenham whale” links to a time 13,000 to 10,000 years ago, when an ice-age inlet of the Atlantic Ocean blanketed parts of Ontario and Quebec.
 This habitat for aquatic life, known as the Champlain Sea, was created by the retreating glaciers during the close of the last glacial period.